isaac-for-healthcare/i4h-sensor-simulation/CONTRIBUTING.md

 ## Reporting issues

-Please open a [Issue Request](https://github.com/isaac-for-healthcare/i4h-sensor-simulation/issues) to request an enhancement, bug fix, or other change in HoloHub.
+Please open a [Issue Request](https://github.com/isaac-for-healthcare/i4h-sensor-simulation/issues) to request an enhancement, bug fix, or other change in Isaac for Healthcare.